DKNY

-DKNY is a New York City–based fashion house for men and women, founded in 1984 by Donna Karan.
-The company specializes in a wide range of fashion products, including clothing, footwear, and accessories.
+DKNY is a New York City–based United States fashion house founded in 1984 by Donna Karan.
+The company specializes in a wide range of fashion products, including clothing, footwear, accessories and fragrances.

 History

 Karan worked for 15 years at Anne Klein, including 10 as its head designer.
 In 1984 Karan and her late husband Stephan Weiss were offered the opportunity to start their own business by the owner of Anne Klein, Takihyo LLC.

 The company became a publicly traded venture in 1996.

 In 2001, it was purchased by the French conglomerate corporation LVMH (Louis Vuitton Moët Hennessy).
 In 2015, Donna Karan left as chief designer at Donna Karan International, to focus on her Urban Zen brand and Urban Zen Foundation philanthropy.
 LVMH sold Donna Karan International, with the 'Donna Karan' and 'DKNY' brands, to the G-III Apparel Group in 2016 for $650 million.
 G-III, based in New York City, is a manufacturer and distributor of clothing and accessories under their owned brands, licensed brands, and private label brands.